 Ensuring environmental sustainability is central in planning of the project and is considered an integral and necessary condition.
 An EbA approach based on natural resource management is essential in fragile coastal habitat.
-Increased resilience of ecosystems (particularly mangroves) to provide essential ecosystem provisioning and regulating services, flood control and prevention, prevention of erosion, freshwater for human consumption and agricultural use and improved habitat biodiversity are adaptation benefits of the project.
+Increased resilience of ecosystems Les applied magneties to provide essential ecosystem provisioning and regulating services, flood control and prevention, prevention of erosion, freshwater for human consumption and agricultural use and improved habitat biodiversity are adaptation benefits of the project.
 In addition, habitat protection with mangrove rehabilitation and possible near shore habitat conservation will yield a better fish catch and an increased income encouraging the communities to continue the practices in the long term.
+Moreover. he improvement of the drainage, wastewater treatment, solid waste management systems under Component 1 are designed to rectify a local environmental problem and prevent further damage to the environment from a lack of intervention to address issues on wastewater and solid waste management.
+These will directly address issues and reduce the risks on vulnerable groups, includir the urban poor who have settled along the canals in low quality housing units.
+These areas are vulnerable to the runoff created by bods and dumping of wastes that clog waterway.